IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/cli-plutus.md

 There is a type error above (expected type: integer, actual type: bool), however all static checks pass and the compiled code is successfully returned.
-This is because our compilation target (output format) is `plc`, a.k.a. untyped plutus core.
+This is because our compilation target (output format) is `uplc`, a.k.a. untyped plutus core.
-Although the 2 input snippets are written in `tplc` (a.k.a. typed plutus core) and thus type-checked by the tool, they are only typechecked *separately*; their combined, compiled output is in `plc`, a.k.a untyped plutus core, which means no type-checking will be done statically.
-We could however change the output format to be plc, which would raise the type error:
+Although the 2 input snippets are written in `tplc` (a.k.a. typed plutus core) and thus type-checked by the tool, they are only typechecked *separately*; their combined, compiled output is in `uplc`, a.k.a untyped plutus core, which means no type-checking will be done statically.
+We could however change the output format to be tplc, which would raise the type error:

 ``` shell